m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 but I doubt that could be introduced in a backwards-compatible way.

 [3] Should you adopt Haskell instead?
 Maybe.
-After five years' experience, you'll probably be in a better place with Haskell than with Scala.
+After five years' experience, on a green field project, you would probably be in a better place with Haskell than with Scala.
 But it's very hard to get to there from here;
 you can't write "Java in Haskell" to start with, you can't reuse familiar frameworks,